pendulum-chain/pendulum-solidity-wrapper/docs/OVERVIEW.md

 # Overview

+This project is about enabling the interaction between smart contracts and on-chain asset and price data.
+Using the Solang compiler, we can compile Solidity smart contracts to a WASM binaries, which can then be deployed on the Contracts pallet.
+The on-chain asset and price data is exposed by so-called chain extensions which facilitate the interaction between the smart contract and the pallets.
+Solang integrates special functions that can be used to interact with the chain extensions.
+By using the chain extensions, we can interact with the on-chain asset and price data without the need to change the smart contract implementation.

 ## Functional Requirements

 ### Roles

-- User (Contract Caller) - This is a user or a smart contract that expects to interact with a contract that implements the ERC-20 interface.
+- User (Contract Caller) - A (human) user or a smart contract that expects to interact with a contract that implements the ERC-20 interface.

-### Features:
+### Features

-Use smart contracts to:
+With the wrapper contracts you can:

-- query the chain (e.g. access balances)
+- query the balance and price data from on-chain pallets
-- modify the state of the chain (e.g. transfer assets)
-- No changes to smart contract implementation required

-### Use Case:
+- transfer tokens to other accounts

-- Without the need to change the implementation, the solidity smart contract can use the on-chain assets, stored in pallets, by interacting with the wrapper contract.
+- without the need to change the implementation of existing Solidity smart contracts (ie. users)

+### Use Case

+Existing DeFi smart contracts are written in Solidity and expect to interact with other smart contracts that implement the ERC-20 interface.
+These smart contracts are not aware of the fact that the token data is stored in on-chain pallets.
+With using these wrapper contracts, fulfilling expected interfaces, we can facilitate the deployment of existing Solidity smart contracts on the parachain.

 ## Technical requirements